metallb/metallb/website/content/tutorial-arp.md

 MetalLB can read and write the Kubernetes objects it needs to do its job.

-Ignore those bits for now, the two pieces of interest are the "controller" deployment, and the "speaker" daemonset.
+Ignore those bits for now, the two pieces of interest are the "controller" deployment, and the "speaker" DaemonSet.
 Wait for these to start by monitoring `kubectl get pods -n metallb-system`.
 Eventually, you should see four running pods, in addition to the BGP router from the previous step (again, the pod name suffixes will be different on your cluster).